 Ray Bates 31 Dec 2016; Bob Humphries 20 Jan 2017; Ray Bradford 24 Jan 2017; Les Patch 17 Apr 2017; Alan Dwyer 28 Apr 2017; Martin Reilly 7 Aug 2017; Terry Blackburn 8 Sept 2017; Don Watters 20 Sept 2017; Owen Hanson 8 Oct 2017; William (Bill) Tonkinson 11 Oct 2017 and David Patterson 23 Nov 2017

 To all members that make our time at "The Train" memorable.
 BIG JOB, WELL DONE.

-Wishing you all a very Merry Christmas and a safe and prosperous New Year.
+I wish you and your families a very Merry Christmas and a Safe, Prosperous New Year!

 This update is to remind sub-Branch and Association members of the criteria for participating in the Sydney ANZAC Day March and provide some general guidelines.
 Once again it is important that this information is disseminated as widely as possible.

 There are three ways by which an individual can participate in the March: (i) as an Australian veteran, (ii) as the descendant of an Australian veteran (iii) as a veteran or descendant of a Commonwealth or Allied force.

 Veteran eligibility to march is based on the criteria to become a Service Member of the RSL i.e. any person who has served in the Australian Defence Force for at least 6 months.
 Veterans should assemble with one of the service units of which they were/are a member.
 The choice of where to march is a personal one however; it is recommended that those who served together should march together as an act of remembrance and mateship.